 Owners of emotional support animals must submit an Emotional Support Psychiatric Service Animal Request form which requires a letter prepared and signed by a doctor or licensed mental health professional, and a signed Confirmation of Animal Training form to Delta’s Service Animal Support Desk via Delta.com at least 48 hours in advance of travel.
 Additionally, a copy of vaccination records may be provided in lieu of the Veterinary Health Form as long as the vaccination dates and veterinary office information are included.

-United will accept service animals in the cabin at no charge.
+United will accept service animals (cats, dogs and miniature horses only) in the cabin at no charge.
 No documentation is required; however, notice should be given as employees can provide any equipment you may need.

 Service animals are accepted on American Airlines flights at no charge.

 After July 1, 2018, American Airlines will require that owners of emotional support animals must provide their Special Assistance Desk with a Mental Health Professional Form, Behavior Guideline Form, and an Animal Sanitation Form (only required if your flight is scheduled to be over 8 hours) at least 48 hours before their flight.
 All documentation will be verified.

 Effective April 1, 2019, American Airlines will only allow only one service or emotional support dog or cat per passenger.
 They will allow miniature horses in addition to dogs and cats as service animals.
 All service and emotional support animals must be a minimum of 4 months of age and fully vaccinated for rabies.